-Florence County provides landowners with technical information to assist them in voluntarily meeting state performance standards.
+Florence County assists any landowners who voluntarily wants to meet state performance standards with technical and financial information.
 Cost-share funding may also be available to the extent possible.

-Noncompliance with state performance standards will be enforced by the Wisconsin Department of Natural Resource, and the Florence County Zoning Department with support from the Florence County Land Conservation Department.
+Any landowner that is out of compliance with state performance standards and refuses technical and financial assistance from the Florence County Land Conservation Department will be referred to the Wisconsin Department of Natural Resource for enforcement.

 The Florence County Board of Adjustment shall have the power to hear and decide landowner petitions for county variances and appeals and shall follow the process as stated in Chapter 10, Subchapter 2 of the Shoreland Zoning Ordinance.